NLnetLabs/rpki-doc/source/krill/running-docker.rst

 ---------------

-As advised in :ref:`doc_krill_xrunning` you should run Krill behind an industry standard proxy server such as nginx.
+As advised in :ref:`doc_krill_xrunning` you should run Krill behind an industry standard proxy server such as Nginx.

 Service and Certificate URIs
 """"""""""""""""""""""""""""